![]() |

 Walks

-Sussex Ouse Valley Way Circular Walks of between five and nine miles have been developed by 'Per-Rambulations' since the launch of The Sussex Ouse Valley Way.
+Sussex Ouse Valley Way circular walks of between five and nine miles have been developed by 'Per-Rambulations' since the launch of The Sussex Ouse Valley Way.
 Some have already featured in the Exploring West Sussex and Exploring East Sussex walking programmes.
 Each allows the walker to discover a section of the main route and explore the neighbouring countryside.
-All fifteen circular walks are now available in A5 size laminated leaflet form.
+The Circular Walks are only available in A5 size laminated leaflet form.
 Each walk leaflet contains route instructions, a sketch map, and notes of interest.
-The Circular Walks are available direct from 'Per-Rambulations' at £2 each.
-Buy any three for £5, any six for £8.95, nine for £11.95, 12 for £14.95 or all 15 for £17.95.
-Buy three or more and get a free protective wallet.
-Please print off and return the order form with your payment. |
+To order any circular walk please go to the order form. |

 ![]() |